Chairmen at the top table of English football typically land their place through wealth, power, influence and a driven head for business.

 "I’d say to fans, come down, come and give it a go, it’s hugely welcoming, it’s an enjoyable experience as much as it is a match because we do everything that goes on around it."

-So, to those thinking of coming down, Palace Ladies host Lewes Women tonight at Hayes Lane and you can buy tickets here!
-It's a big clash between ninth and tenth in the league and so could prove vital in the outcome of this season.
+So, to those thinking of coming down, Palace Ladies host Charlton Athletic Women today at Selhurst Park and you can buy tickets here!

 The Ladies will be boosted by all the support they can get, so buy your tickets now!